Sandhya Raagam (TV series): Casting

 VJ Thara and newcomer Antara Swarnakar were cast to play lead roles of Dhanalakshmi and Maya.
 VJ Thara to act in this series, she left the series Anna.
 But later, she was replaced by Telugu actress Bhavana Lasya.
 Actress Sandhya Jagarlamudi was cast as Janaki, the sister of Sandhiya, marking his return after Sun TV's Chandralekha.
 Akshaya Rao was cast as Sandhiya in her television debut.

-Rajeev Parameshwar, Manush and Rajkamal were cast to play the prominent roles.
+Rajeev Parameshwar, Manush and Rajkamal were cast in prominent roles.
 Surjith Kumar was cast as male lead, marking his return after Namma Veetu Ponnu.
 However, In February 2025, Surjith Kumar quit the show because her due some personal reason, and he was replaced by Manoj Prabhu.

 Release

 The first promo was released on 11 September 2023 featuring past story with elder sister's Janaki with her Family tell the story with song and revealing.
 The second promo was shot in foreign and unveiled on 17 September 2023, featuring Sister's meeting and revealing the release date.
 The third promo was unveiled on 25 September 2023, featuring Surjith Kumar, VJ Thara and Antara Swarnakar.